acquia/blt/docs/CONTRIBUTING.md

 After you have chosen your issue type, make sure to fill out the issue template completely.

-Newly-filed issues will be triaged by a BLT maintainer.
+Newly-filed issues will be triaged by a BLT maintainer and added to the "backlog" milestone if accepted.
 If additional information is requested and no reply is received within a week, issues may be closed.

+BLT does not publish timelines or roadmaps as to when individual issues will be addressed.
+If you would like to request that a specific ticket be prioritized, please do so by submitting product feedback via your Technical Account Manager or a Support ticket on your Cloud subscription.
+You may also submit a pull request, which will receive priority review.

 Note the following when submitting issues:
 * Issues filed directly to the BLT project are not subject to an SLA.